Jason Day's Success and Achievements in Timeline

 In May 2010, Jason Day became the youngest Australian to win a PGA Tour event, winning the HP Byron Nelson Championship.

-At the 2011 Masters Tournament, Jason Day finished tied for second with Adam Scott, two strokes short of winner Charl Schwartzel.
-Day's −12 set the Masters record for the lowest score by a first-time participant.
+In 2011, at the Masters Tournament, Jason Day tied for second with Adam Scott, two strokes short of eventual winner Charl Schwartzel.
+Day set the Masters record for the lowest score by a first-time participant at −12.

-In February 2014, Jason Day won his first World Golf Championship event, the WGC-Accenture Match Play Championship.
+In February 2014, Jason Day won his first World Golf Championship event, the WGC-Accenture Match Play Championship, after defeating Victor Dubuisson in extra holes.
 The win lifted Day to fourth in the world rankings.

-In February 2015, Jason Day won the Farmers Insurance Open after prevailing in a four-way playoff.
-The victory lifted Day back to fourth in the Official World Golf Ranking.
+In February 2015, Jason Day won the Farmers Insurance Open, his third PGA Tour event and seventh title as a pro, after prevailing in a four-way playoff.
+This victory lifted Day back to fourth in the Official World Golf Ranking.

 September 2015: World Number 1 Ranking